dakboiszzz/SmallGPT/README.md

 # To-Do
 - Add requirement.txt
 - Scale the model
-- Adding Dropout
-- Create projection layer for MultiHead and FeedForward
 - Change to RMSNorm
 - Moving to device
 - Work on other database?